-6. By selecting the level of the ground floor (you can use double click on the level's name in the left side of the screen) we draw a horizontal pipe starting from the vertical pipe as it is shown below.
+6. By selecting the level of the ground floor (you can use to change levels or double click on the level's name in the left side of the screen) we draw a horizontal pipe starting from the vertical pipe as it is shown below.